Amid REAL ID scramble, Maryland Motor Vehicle Administration forced to reschedule July 5 appointments

 But that meant the MVA, which is scrambling to acquire the proper documentation from drivers who were issued REAL ID licenses without them, would face a one-day setback.

-“MDOT MVA is in the process of contacting customers with appointments scheduled for Friday, July 5 and is assisting with rescheduling those appointments,” MVA spokeswoman Kellie Boulware wrote in an email, adding that customers can reschedule appointments online through the administration’s Central Scheduling System.
+MVA spokeswoman Adrienne Diaczok said MDOT MVA had approximately 4,692 appointments scheduled for July 5 for a variety of the services, adding that staff is contacting these customers and providing them with new appointment dates as early as Wednesday through July 8.

-Over a year after new Maryland driver's license rollout, the MVA realized it had a problem »
+MVA spokeswoman Kellie Boulware added in an email that customers can reschedule appointments online through the administration’s Central Scheduling System.

 The agency has already expanded operating hours at many of its locations and hired additional staff.
 Plus, it has set up temporary offices in Parkville and Columbia to handle REAL ID appointments.